emma-wilson/syrf_userguide/project-stats.md

 Two versions of the chart detailing the dual screening progress are available to view:

-- When “Show screening decisions” is turned off, the chart displays the proportion of studies not screened, screened by 1 reviewer, screened by 2 reviewers who agreed, screened by 2 reviewers who disagreed (requiring reconciliation), screened by 3 reviewers (reconciled), and overscreened studies (screened by more than three users).
+- When “Show screening decisions” is turned off, the chart displays the proportion of studies not screened, screened by 1 reviewer, screened by 2 reviewers who agreed, screened by 2 reviewers who disagreed (requiring reconciliation), screened by 3 reviewers (reconciled), and overscreened studies (screened by more than 3 reviewers).